 Supporting the not for profit disability sector is in our DNA.
-It’s where CBB came from, and it’s written into our constitution.
+It’s where we came from, and it’s written into our constitution.

-Our Business Consultants take the time to fully understand your organisation, ensuring the right foundations are in place for you to respond to the NDIS market environment.
+Our Business Consultants take the time to fully understand your organisation, tailoring their approach and ensuring the right foundations are in place for you to respond to the NDIS market environment.

 We aim to form a relationship with your organisation, not a dependency.
-Wherever possible, our Business Consultants work alongside you, giving your team knowledge and practical skills that can be utilised by your organisation long into the future.
+Our Business Consultants work alongside your team, developing their ability to manage the organisation long into the future.

-Our success isn’t just measured by the work we do as consultants, but in the impact we make for your organisation.
-Because one size doesn’t fit all, and we wouldn’t want it to.
+Our success isn’t just measured by the work we do as consultants; we focus on making an impact within your organisation.
+After all, one size doesn’t fit all – and we wouldn’t want it to.

 What we offer